-- The employee to provide written consent to be insured. - The employee to be made aware that coverage may continue after the insured terminates employment. - The employee to be informed that the employer is the beneficiary under the policy.
+- the employee provides written consent to being insured, - the employee is made aware that coverage may continue after the insured terminates employment, and - the employee is informed that the employer is the beneficiary under the policy

-The employer is also required to file an annual report with the I.R.S. (form 8925) which will disclose such items as the number of employees insured and the total amount of insurance in force at the end of the year.
+The employer is also required to file an annual report with the IRS (Form 8925) which will disclose such items as: (i) the number of employees insured and (ii) the total amount of insurance in force at the end of the year.

-The new rules apply to all policies issued after August 17, 2006.
-In addition, the new rules will apply to any policy issued prior to August 17, 2006 that is "materially modified."
+These rules apply to all policies issued after August 17, 2006.
+In addition, these rules will apply to any policy issued prior to August 17, 2006, that is "materially modified."